inkognitro/react-redux-saga-boilerplate/docs/coding.guidelines.md

 > Remember: A module can have dependencies to other modules.

 For a better approach have a look at `http-foundation`, `http-api-v1` and `http-api-v1-toaster` modules.
-All these modules are decoupled but together they can provide the same functionality as the horrible coupled `RequestHandler` class.
+All these modules are decoupled but together they provide the same functionality as the horrible coupled `RequestHandler` class does.
-To find out how, just have a look at `./src/webapp/src/services.factory.ts` and find out how these decoupled services are plugged together.
+To find out how these modules are plugged together, just have a look at `./src/webapp/src/services.factory.ts`.

 ## Don't use default exports
 It is recommended importing things like